Jose W. Diokno: Honors, awards, and historical reputation

 In 2005, the De La Salle Professional Schools, Inc. Graduate School of Business (DLS-PSI-GSB) handed out the inaugural "Ka Pepe Diokno Human Rights Award" as a champion of human rights.
 This was established along with another milestone, the establishment of the Jose W. Diokno Distinguished Professorial Chair in Business Law and Human Rights.
 The first ever Ka Pepe Diokno award as a Champion of Human Rights was given to Voltaire Y. Rosales, Executive Judge of Tanauan, Batangas for his effort in protecting the downtrodden, even giving up his life for the cause.
-Subsequent annual awards have been given to worthy candidates such as Maria Ressa and Bishop Pablo Virgilio "Ambo " David, who in life or death, fulfilled the values of protecting human rights just as Senator Diokno did.
-He has received praise in other sectors, as Rappler has called him the "country's greatest lawyer".
+Subsequent annual awards have been given to worthy candidates such as Maria Ressa and Bishop Pablo Virgilio "Ambo" David, who in life or death, fulfilled the values of protecting human rights just as Senator Diokno did.
+He has received praise in other sectors, as Rappler has called him the "country's greatest lawyer."
+DLSU has also created other memorials such as the annual Jose W. Diokno Memorial Lecture series held at the University of St. La Salle in Bacolod City since 1992, and the Senator Jose W. Diokno Leadership Award at DLSU in Malate, Manila.
+Diokno also received a Doctor of Laws Honoris Causa from the UP College of Law.

-In 2007, by virtue of Republic Act No. 9468, Bay Boulevard, a 4.38 kilometer road along the Bay City coastline, or Pasay and Parañaque City was renamed J.W.
-Diokno Boulevard in his honor and memory.
+In 2007, by virtue of RA 9468, Bay Boulevard, a 4.38 km road along the Bay City coastline, or Pasay and Parañaque City was renamed Jose W. Diokno Boulevard in his honor.
+Calle Jose W. Diokno in Taal Heritage Town was also renamed after the nationalist, and stretches more than 420 m intersecting Calle Ananías Diokno, which was named after his grandfather.
+The municipality houses the ancestral home of the family of Ananías Diokno and was heavily used as Diokno's political residence when running for the Senate and voting in the elections in the 1960s.
+Taal later named its inaugurated legislative hall the Jose W. Diokno Legislative Hall for the Sangguniang Bayan to conduct its regular sessions.
+The project was planned by Taal mayor Pong Mercado and all the barangay captains in the municipality.
+The town, among other areas, was celebrating the centennial of Diokno's birth.

-In 2017, the CHR erected a nine foot statue of Diokno at the center of the CHR compound entrance in Diliman, Quezon City, and the surrounding park was named Liwasang Diokno or the Diokno Freedom Park.
-The hall inside the compound is called Bulwagang Diokno or the Diokno Hall and features a bust and an accompanying mural of the late chairman.
+In 2017, the CHR erected a nine-foot statue of Diokno at the center of the CHR compound entrance in Diliman, Quezon City.
+The statue was made by sculptor Julie Lluch.
+The surrounding park was named Liwasang Diokno or the Diokno Freedom Park.
+The hall inside the compound is called Bulwagang Ka Pepe or Bulwagang Diokno (the Ka Pepe or Diokno Hall) and features a bust and an accompanying mural of the late chairman.